 Let’s move forward to another, trickier issue.

-I am going to assume your father entered the U.S. without permission.
+I am now going to assume your father entered the U.S. without permission.
 I am also going to assume he has never left the country since his first date of entry.
-If either of these assumptions are wrong, then my analysis and response may be totally inapplicable to your father’s situation.

 When someone enters the country, immigration law says they entered without inspection and without admission.

-Historically, immigrants granted TPS benefits have not been allowed to attend green card interviews here.
+Historically, these immigrants, although granted TPS benefits, have not been allowed to attend green card interviews here.
 Because they arrived without inspection and without admission, their only path to permanent residence was through a set of rules known as consular processing.

 This means they had to go home for a green card interview.

-There’s a catch here.
-Because such individuals have lived in the U.S. for several years without permission, they are required to apply for and win a waiver – often called a family unification waiver – before they are allowed to return to the U.S. You can consider a waiver to be like a legal forgiveness.
+Because such individuals have lived in the U.S. for several years without permission, they are required to apply for and win a waiver – often called a family unification waiver – before they are allowed to return to the United States.
+You can consider a waiver to be similar to a legal forgiveness.

 These waivers are not easy to win.
 Here’s an article that explains the difficulty of winning such waivers: 8 Tips For Winning Your Waiver Case.